apache/fineract/README.md

 Version
 ============

-The latest stable release can be viewed on the develop branch: [Latest Release on Develop](https://github.com/apache/incubator-fineract/tree/develop "Latest Release"), [View change log](https://github.com/apache/incubator-fineract/blob/develop/CHANGELOG.md "Latest release change log")
+The latest stable release can be viewed on the develop branch: [Latest Release on Develop](https://github.com/apache/incubator-fineract/tree/develop "Latest Release").

+The progress of this project can be viewd here: [View change log](https://github.com/apache/incubator-fineract/blob/develop/CHANGELOG.md "Latest release change log")

 License
 ============

 This project is licensed under Apache License Version 2.0.
-See <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md>.
+See <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> for referece.

 Apache Fineract Platform API
 ============

-The API for the Fineract-platform (project named 'Apache Fineract') is documented in the API-docs under <b>Full API Matrix</b> and can be viewed [here](https://demo.openmf.org/api-docs/apiLive.htm "API Documentation").
+The API for the Fineract-platform (project named 'Apache Fineract') is documented in the API-docs under <b><i>Full API Matrix</i></b> and can be viewed [here](https://demo.openmf.org/api-docs/apiLive.htm "API Documentation").

 Online Demos
 ============

 * [Community App](https://demo.openmf.org "Reference Client App")
+> For this demo, a demo account is also provided for users to experience the functionality of this Community App.
+Users can use "mifos" for USERNAME and "password" for PASSWORD(without quotation marks).

 Developers
 ============
 Please see <https://cwiki.apache.org/confluence/display/FINERACT/Contributor%27s+Zone> for the developers wiki page.

+Please refer to <https://cwiki.apache.org/confluence/display/FINERACT/Fineract+101> for first time contribution for this project.

 Please see <https://cwiki.apache.org/confluence/display/FINERACT/How-to+articles> for technical details to get started.

 Roadmap
 ============